Animal Precinct

-Animal Precinct is an American documentary reality television series that originally aired from June 26, 2001, to February 4, 2008, on Animal Planet.
+Animal Precinct is an American documentary reality television series created by Paul Berriff that originally aired from June 26, 2001, to February 4, 2008, on Animal Planet.
 Set in New York City, the series follows the animal cruelty agents of the ASPCA Humane Law Enforcement Division as they work as advocates for the five million pets and other animals in New York City, sometimes removing them from dangerous situations and pursuing arrests of those who have been accused of being cruel to animals.

 The show was filmed locally by crews from Anglia Television, edited in the UK and shown on Discovery Channel networks worldwide.

 Format

 When the series debuted in 2001, episodes were 30 minutes in length.
 This was later extended to a full hour, and remained there for all subsequent seasons.
 The pilot episode was quite different from subsequent episodes, as it focused primarily on Special Investigator Annemarie Lucas and included her discussing various parts of her job, such as how she felt about carrying a gun.